-Curtin’s Brighter Future Scholarships Program aims to establish individual endowment funds for each of our four faculties: Science and Engineering; Humanities; Health Sciences; and Business and Law, to allow each faculty to address their areas of greatest scholarship need as they change over time.
+Curtin’s Brighter Futures Scholarships Program aims to establish individual endowment funds for each of our four faculties: Science and Engineering; Humanities; Health Sciences; and Business and Law, to allow each faculty to address their areas of greatest scholarship need as they change over time.

 A message from the Vice-Chancellor